 The main pillars of my work

 One of the main characteristics of my training methods is experience-based learning.
 I try to minimize theoretical inputs to a limit that is really necessary for understanding what we are doing in a specific workshop or training.
 Rather I prefer to take you right into the experience itself.
 This allows you to generate your own insights while you are already doing "the thing".
 It means active partizipation in a shared learning-environment.
 I work with a whole range of methods that include body, mind and emotions and thus activate our souls energy to break through an often over-intellectualized mode of being.

 The heart piece of my work are generative dialogue processes.
 This approach goes back to the quantum physicist David Bohm and it was further developed at the MIT in Massachusetts.
-Bohm was highly inspired by the way how the most intact indigenous tribes on our planet still practice and access collective wisdom as an eye-level based way for the whole community to share what is at stake for them when facing certain challenges, share their insights, their fears, their needs and thus practice a setting that allows a certain action to evolve organically.
+Bohm was highly inspired by the way how the most intact indigenous tribes on our planet still practice and access collective wisdom as an eye-level based way for the whole community to share what is at stake for them when facing certain challenges; share their insights, their fears, their needs and thus practice a setting that allows a certain action to evolve organically.
 It is mainly Bohms merit that this already existent settings were further developed into a format that is accesible for westerners and allows highly individualized human beings to reconnect with a community-based spirit.
 Hence, what we do in generative presencing labs is indeed creating something new.
-It is a pioneering way of creating new formats where the individual meets the collective.
+It is an up-to-date way of creating new formats where the individual meets the collective.